 Try not to underestimate a user’s emotional response to brand consistency.
 Avoid design methods of the past and look to the future of your business to connect with your audience.
 Consider who your target audience is and what your company represents, and tailor your content and design to these two pillars.

 For many companies, websites are shifting toward a mobile-first design philosophy.
 Of all internet surfers, 62.9% use desktops or laptops to access sites, and 95.8% use mobile phones.
-Google’s mobile-first indexing approach recommends responsive design that adjusts the content of your site to appear in a similar format across all screen sizes, from tablets to laptops to mobile devices.
+Google’s mobile-first indexing approach recommends a responsive design that adjusts the content of your site to appear in a similar format across all screen sizes, from tablets to laptops to mobile devices.
 Poor mobile performance will damage your SEO and the user experience.
 Responsive design eliminates frustrating and common mobile issues like pinching to zoom, tiny buttons, and broken layouts.

 Today’s users expect intuitive, frictionless experiences.
 There are a few ways that your website’s navigation might be too complicated.
 If your site features crowded menus, hard-to-find information, broken links, or confusing CTAs, your audience will get frustrated, increasing your bounce rates.